All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GHK-Cu may indirectly support libido by reducing inflammation, improving blood flow, and supporting hormonal balance.
 Learn about mechanisms and protocols.

 GHK-Cu (glycyl-L-histidyl-L-lysine copper complex) may indirectly support libido by reducing chronic inflammation that suppresses sexual desire, promoting healthy blood flow through vascular repair, and modulating gene expression in ways that support hormonal balance and tissue vitality.
-GHK-Cu is not a direct aphrodisiac, but its systemic effects address several biological factors that contribute to low libido.
+GHK-Cu isn't a direct aphrodisiac, but its systemic effects address several biological factors that contribute to low libido.
 This guide covers the science, practical considerations, and how to approach GHK-Cu therapy for sexual health.

 What Causes Low Libido?